moliver28/research-handbook/content/handbook/engineering/infrastructure/core-platform/systems/distribution/workflow.md

 #### Handover

+1. Close the existing meta issue.
+1. Create a new meta issue for the next team member on the duty, and assign them to it.
+The issue title should be `Distribution DRI rotation week of <starting date>`.
+Use the `Distribution-DRI` template to fill in the description.
-If any request is still on going by the end of the week, the DRI should consider one of the following with their best judgement:
+    - If any request is still on going by the end of the week, the DRI should consider one of the following with their best judgement:
       1. Close the request with mitigation and open a follow-up issue to be triaged by our regular triage process.
       1. Update the request with a comment to hand it over to the next week's DRI.
       1. It might be the most efficient way to continue with the request as a SME, however, it is still highly encouraged to hand it over with documentation for knowledge sharing if feasible.
       1. Discuss anything else with the upcoming DRI.

 ### Other team members